 Memory Unit of computer

-Memory Unit of computer – This unit is responsible to store programs or data on a temporary or permanent basis.
+Computer memory types and functions : This unit is responsible to store programs or data on a temporary or permanent basis.
 It has primary memory (main memory) and secondary memory (auxiliary memory).
 The input data which is to be processed is brought into main memory before processing.
 The needed instruction for processing and any kind of intermediate results are also stored in primary memory.
 Together with these, the final output is also stored in primary memory before transferring it to the output unit.
 Another kind of memory is referred as secondary memory Poftar computer system.
 This unit is used to permanently store data,

 programs and output.
 This unit does not deal directly with CPU.

 In general the memory is classified into two categories as follows

 The memory unit that communicates directly with the CPU is called main memory or the internal memory the primary memory allows the computer to store data for immediate manipulation and to keep track of what is currently being processed .
 It is volatile in nature It Means that when the power is turned off the contents of the primary memory are lost forever.
 Primary memory can be for the classified into two categories which are as follows:-

 - ROM (Read only memory).

 It is also known as read write memory that allows CPU to read as well as write data and instructions into it .
 RAM (random access Memory) is used for the temporary storage of input data ,output data and immediate results.
 There are of two categories of RAM are as follows :-

 It is made up of memory cells where each cell is composed of one capacitor and one transistor.
 DRAM must be refreshed continually to store information .
 DRAM is slower less expensive and occupies less space on the computer’s motherboard.There are three types of DRAM :-